 “Victoria was being pressured by Janssen to market Risperdal off label to doctors,” says Farmer.
 “And she was encouraged to market Risperdal to the elderly for issues such as dementia, which was not approved by the FDA, and to children with mental-health problems.”

-When doctors complained to Starr of Risperdal patients having issues with extreme weight gain, Janssen provided her with materials that downplayed the issue.
+When doctors complained to Starr of Risperdal patients having issues with adverse side effects, like extreme weight gain, Janssen provided her with materials that downplayed the issue.
 “When marketing to nursing homes, Janssen emphasized the reduction of labor costs by keeping patients in a chemical straightjacket – they would sleep all night,” explains Farmer.

 Starr felt uncomfortable with the off label marketing she was encouraged to engage in and eventually left Janssen to work as a pharmacology consultant at a nursing home.
 Ironically, in that position she constantly had to listen to pitches from sales representatives of her former employer, Janssen.